Why is this medication prescribed?

 Your symptoms should improve during your treatment with acyclovir.
 Call your doctor if your symptoms do not improve or if they get worse.

-Take acyclovir until you finish the prescription, even if you feel better.
+Take or use acyclovir until you finish the prescription, even if you feel better.
 If you stop taking acyclovir too soon or skip doses, your infection may not be completely treated or may become more difficult to treat.
+The delayed-release buccal tablet is applied as a one-time dose.

 Other uses for this medicine